1. Turn on your phone display without touching it

 - In the Gallery app, select the photos you want.

-- Here, you can tap Edit to rearrange the photos sequence and more.
+- Here, you can do some customizations such as rearrange the photos, adjust the transition speed, put in some words and more.
 When you finish editing, tap Save.

 – Internet browser